samuelposh/samuelposh/README.md

 - 👋 Hi, I’m @samuelposh
-- 👀 I’m a network engineer, cyber security analyst and ethical hacker.
+- 👀 I’m a network engineer, cyber security analyst, ethical hacker and python developer.
-- 💞️ I’m looking to collaborate on CCNA and CEH projects.
+- 💞️ I’m looking to collaborate on CCNA Ethical hacking and python projects.
 - 📫 How to reach me  on LinkedIn https://www.linkedin.com/in/samuel-adeyeye-69abb41b1

 <!---